Tidianed1/cogesto-website/SESSION_NOTES_2025-11-14.md

 - **Correct Structure:** Content is stored in large, exported, nested JavaScript/TypeScript objects.
 The primary file for this is `src/content/fr.ts`.
 The object structure logically mirrors the pages and components of the site.
 - **Actionable Advice:** Any scraping script should be designed to output a `.ts` file containing a single `export const` object that follows this established nested pattern.

+## 4. Outstanding Issues

+- **`our-values.astro` Build Failure:** The `NewFooter` refactoring was incomplete.
+The page `src/pages/about/our-values.astro` was missed and still calls `<NewFooter />` without passing the required `footerData` props.
+This is the cause of the current build failure.

-## 4. Next Steps
+## 5. Next Steps

+1.  **Fix the build:** Correct the `our-values.astro` page by importing and passing `footerData` to the `NewFooter` component.
-1.  **User to provide the URL** for the "Bain" hero section.
+2.  **User to provide the URL** for the "Bain" hero section.
-2. Once the URL is provided, I will begin the deconstruction and creation of the new `BainInspiredHero.astro` component according to the strategy outlined above.
+3. Once the URL is provided, I will begin the deconstruction and creation of the new `BainInspiredHero.astro` component according to the strategy outlined above.